lillianweichelt/MCA-2024/README.md

 <img title="a title" alt="Alt text" src="/data/Verovioweek3.png">

 ## Week 4
-Task 1: Generating a jSymbolic analysis of the piece, selecting range, mean pitch, most common pitch class, last pitch, and most common rhythmic value.
+### Task 1: Generating a jSymbolic analysis of the piece, selecting range, mean pitch, most common pitch class, last pitch, and most common rhythmic value.

+#### Here are the results:
+Range: 41
+Mean Pitch: 70
+Most Common Pitch Class: 4
+Last Pitch: 84
+Most Common Rhythmic Value: 0.5

-Task 2: Using the Python notebook on the Moodle to generate a piano roll and pitch histogram of your piece using music21.
+### Task 2: Using the Python notebook on the Moodle to generate a piano roll and pitch histogram of your piece using music21.

 ## Week 5
 Task 1: Creating a metadata schema of at least 5 elements, including title, artist, publisher, and at least two others of my choice.